 100%

-There are many advantages of home solar energy.
-You can qualify for tax benefits, raise your property values, and reduce emissions.
+There are a number of benefits to home solar energy.
+You can save money, reduce emissions, and qualify for tax benefits.
 With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Jennings has extremely high daily sunlight levels, so you could recoup your investment in as little as 15.1 years per 5 kW of rated capacity.